sowsri1218/Games_Analysis/README.md

 **Data Preprocessing:** Clean the data using Python libraries to ensure data integrity.
 This includes handling null values, duplicates, and outliers.

+**Data Manipulation:** Analyse and gain insights from the data

-**Analyze Sales Trends:** Examine how video game sales have evolved from 1980 to 2012, identifying key trends and peaks in sales.
+**Analyze Sales Trends:** Examine how video game sales have evolved from 1980 to 2012, identifying key trends and peaks in sales in different regions.

 **Genre Analysis:** Determine which genres have been the most popular and successful in terms of sales.